[Last updated 9th November, 2018]

 The reviews of this particular supplement are interesting, and you can give it a try.
 Note that the capsules are labelled vegetarian (as you would expect), but the DAO inside is sourced from pork.
 Highly misleading labelling.

 And as always, please consult with your personal doctor before you decide to try any new supplements.

 Some researchers believe both vitamin C and vitamin B6 supplementation can be beneficial.

 One trial found that 5 mg of vitamin B6 supplementation daily significantly increased DAO activity in pregnant teenagers, but only those deficient in vitamin B6.
 It didn’t benefit anyone else (17).

 That’s the only scientific proof I could find, and study after study shows that vitamin supplements are basically useless unless you have a clinical deficiency.
 Your money is better spent on foods naturally rich in vitamin B6 and vitamin C.

-Note that if you want to give vitamin C supplements a try then it’s best to avoid the form called ascorbic acid.
-It is typically derived from fermented corn and/or citrus, both not appropriate for histamine intolerance.
+Note that if you want to try vitamin C supplements, it’s best to avoid the form called ascorbic acid.
+It’s typically derived from fermented corn and/or citrus, both not appropriate for histamine intolerance.